WHAT IS THE AIM OF THE STCW ELEMENTARY FIRST AID (EFA) COURSE?

 HOW LONG IS THE STCW ELEMENTARY FIRST AID (EFA) COURSE?

-The course takes 1 day and the certificate last for 5 years.
+The course takes 1 day and the certificate is valid for 5 years.

 WHAT ARE THE STCW ELEMENTARY FIRST AID (EFA) COURSE PRE REQUISITES: